bbidulock/icewm/CONTRIBUTING.md

 activities (e.g. if you are a maintainer of an IceWM package for a distribution), contact me for push access.

+I normally like to have the issuers of problem reports close the report once it has been resolved.
+I do not want you to think that we are being dismissive, because I welcome all reports.

 Bug reports, feedback, and suggestions pertaining to the original CVS version can be sent to: Marko.Macek@gmx.net or icewm-user@lists.sourceforge.net